INTRODUCTION:-

 FILE SYSTEMS:-

-· FAT (File Allocation Table)
+FAT (File Allocation Table)

-· NTFS (New technology file system)
+technology file system)

 FAT (File Allocation Table):-

-A table that the operating system uses to locate files on a disk.
-Due to fragmentation, a file may be divided into many sections that are scattered around the disk.
-In DOS systems, FATs are stored in hidden files, called FAT files .
+a file may be divided into many sections that are scattered around the disk.
+In

-VFAT, and the one for new versions of Windows 95 and Windows 98 is called FAT32.
+The FAT system for older versions of Windows 95 is called VFAT, and the one for new versions of Windows 95 and Windows 98 is called FAT32.
 A new version of the file allocation table (FAT) available in Windows 95 OSR 2 and Windows 98.
 FAT32 increases the number of bits used to address clusters and also reduces the size of each cluster.
 The result is that it can support larger disks (up to 2 terabytes) and better storage efficiency (less slack space).

 NTFS:-

-New technology file system (NTFS) use in Windows 2K/XP/NT environment for security support.
+Windows 2K/XP/NT environment for security support.

-Formatting the Hard Disk:
+the Hard Disk:

-Ø Erases all the contents of the drive
+all the contents of the drive

-Ø Creates the sectors, tracks and places the file system on the hard disk
+the sectors, tracks and places the file system on the hard disk

-Ø Format a hard disk after you install a new hard disk on the system or to erase all the contents on the disk
+a hard disk after you install a new hard disk on the system or to erase all the

 Two types: